open-mmlab/mmocr/docs/en/migration/dataset.md

         pipeline=[])
    ```

 3. [RecogLMDBDataset](mmocr.datasets.RecogLMDBDataset) supports LMDB format annotations for text recognition.
-The users just need to add a new dataset config to `configs/textrecog/_base_/datasets` and specify its dataset type as `RecogLMDBDataset`.
+You just need to add a new dataset config to `configs/textrecog/_base_/datasets` and specify its dataset type as `RecogLMDBDataset`.
 For example, the following example shows how to configure and load the **label-only lmdb** `label.lmdb` from the toy dataset.

    ```python
     data_root = 'tests/data/rec_toy_dataset/'